When Your Baby Won’t Stop Crying

 You continue to watch your child’s signals, gestures, and facial expressions and adjust your responses to those cues.
 You should notice more back and forth communication.

-Attachment milestone 4: Gestures and problem solving (10-18 months)
+Attachment milestone 4: Gestures and problem solving (10 to 18 months)

 Your baby’s new motor skills—scooting, crawling, pointing, and maybe walking—should lead to better communication and connection with you.